dangtuanminh08/DigitalAudioNoiseGenerator/README.md

 - Java Version: 8
 - If you're trying to clone this repository and/or get the app on your phone, I suggest using/learning about [Android Studio](https://developer.android.com/studio?gad_source=1&gclid=Cj0KCQjw4cS-BhDGARIsABg4_J1JtKwOxSEJL3cfLVYuusIUK5HGLVv_I9vWDQpqSgQJ-NFhvGGysO8aAizDEALw_wcB&gclsrc=aw.ds).
 - ^ I will put a downloadable .apk soon.
 I love sideloading!!
-- All warnings/TODOs can safely be ignored.
-They are not harmful and the app runs as intended.
-I will deal with them once the whole app is complete.
 > Email: dangtuanminh1123@gmail.com